 There are many render options when it comes to external house cladding.
 As well as the standard cement-based renders there has been fresh interest in lime and clay plasters, as well as the latest ‘monochouche’ (French for ‘single layer’ or ‘bed’) renders.

 Monocouche renders use white cement and are pre-coloured, so that what you are applying is as much a decorative finish as a weatherproofing layer.
 They can be applied in one coat (typically around 15mm thick) and so, even though more costly initially, are less labour intensive than traditional renders.

 A monocouche render is supplied in bag form ready for mixing with water; it is then either applied by hand trowel or sprayed on.

 At around £48/m² (installed), render works for both contemporary and traditional designs, covering any unsightly brickwork

 If you are willing spend a little more, through-coloured renders are a convenient, non-paint option.

-Pre-finished fibre cement boards are are a long-lasting and low maintenance option.
-They are also available in a wide variety of colours and finishes.
+Pre-finished fibre cement board cladding is a long-lasting and low maintenance option.
+It is available in a wide variety of colours and finishes and has many benefits.

-For some, their uniform, ‘perfect’ appearance appeals, whilst others prefer the more natural, rustic appeal of timber.
+For some, the uniform, ‘perfect’ appearance of fibre cement cladding appeals, while others prefer the more natural, rustic appeal of real timber.

 Glass reinforced concrete cladding panels are another option.